Updated on 2024-06-27 GMT+08:00

 Ensure that the target file system is available.
 Or, the backup task cannot start.
 This procedure describes how to manually create a file system backup.

-1. Log in to CBR Console.
+1. Log in to the CBR console.

 2. In the navigation pane on the left, choose SFS Turbo Backups.